Whatapalaver/snakes_ladders_ruby/README.md

 I spent some time trying to decide whether I needed a Game class or whether to keep the functionality within a single Player class (or similar) given that we only had to implement Feature 1 without the complexity of two players.

+Strangely, I haven't actually built a CLI before.
+I've always tested in IRB only.
+Creating a runtime program required an actual play method which might have been better handled by a Game class.

 ### _How do you envision your solution evolving in the future?_

 There are a number of additional features involved in the original kata.
 During refactoring I tried to keep my methods very small and defined so that the overall program would be tolerant of change.